-Anthony Smith (MA Cantab, FLS) is a sculptor, photographer, naturalist and public speaker with many years of lecturing and presenting experience from all around the world.
+Anthony Smith (MA Cantab, FLS) is a sculptor, photographer, naturalist and public speaker with many years of lecturing and expedition guiding experience from all around the world.

 Anthony has been commissioned to create life-sized bronze statues for great institutions, including the Natural History Museum of London and Cambridge University, as well as designing and sculpting a new two-pound coin for the United Kingdom.
 He has also been awarded Artist Residencies in both the Falkland Islands and South Georgia, where he has spent several months living alongside penguins, albatrosses and seals, which continues to inspire his work.

-The £2 coin that Anthony designed and sculpted for the Royal Mint, which is now in general circulation.
+The £2 coin that Anthony designed and sculpted for the Royal Mint, now in general circulation.

 In 2009-10 Anthony was a television presenter for a documentary series which involved re-sailing Charles Darwin’s Voyage of the Beagle.
 This 8-month adventure aboard a three-masted sailing ship fostered Anthony’s love of the sea, as well as his passion for presenting and sharing his interests and knowledge with the public.

-Filming in Rio de Janeiro for the Beagle documentary series.
-For highlights click here.
+Filming in Rio de Janeiro for the ‘Beagle’ documentary series.

-Since 2015 Anthony has been spending several months each year guiding and lecturing on Expedition Cruise ships visiting some of the most remote and beautiful regions of the planet.
-He has guided extensively in the Arctic, Antarctic, South and Central America, Africa, the Russian Far East, and Alaska.
+Since 2015 Anthony spends several months each year guiding and lecturing on Expedition Cruise ships visiting some of the most remote and beautiful regions of the planet.
+He has spent more than 1000 days on board various ships and has guided extensively in the Arctic, Antarctic, South and Central America, Africa, South Pacific, the Russian Far East, and Alaska.
+He is also highly sought-after as a Guest Lecturer, sharing his insights into Art and Natural History on board some of the most luxurious cruise ships in the world.

-He is a qualified zodiac skipper and has the necessary certificates for working on ships anywhere in the world; STCW, Advanced Wilderness First Aid, Crowd Management and Safety Training, and PTGA certification.
+He is a qualified zodiac skipper and has the necessary certificates for working on ships anywhere in the world; STCW, Advanced Wilderness First Aid, Crowd Management and Safety Training.
+Anthony is also a Certified Polar Guide (PTGA).

 In addition to his sculpting and presenting, Anthony is also a photographer.
 He licenses images to major publications such as National Geographic and has been commissioned to shoot stories for magazines such as BBC Wildlife Magazine.